 Two-thirds of the population 15 years and over are in the labor force

-More than half of the employed population are in the services sector
+More than half of the total employed are in the services sector

-Among the various occupation groups, laborers and unskilled workers comprised the largest proportion (33.2%) of the total employed population in October 2011, followed by farmers, forestry workers and fishermen with 15.0 percent (Table 5 and Figure 5).
-In October 2010, 32.4 percent of the total employed were laborers and unskilled workers, while 16.2 percent were farmers, forestry workers and fishermen.
+Among the various occupation groups, laborers and unskilled workers comprised the largest proportion (32.6%) of the total employed population.
+Farmers, forestry workers and fishermen were the second largest group, accounting for 15.2 percent of the total employed population.

-Majority of employed persons are wage and salary workers
+More than half of total employed are wage and salary workers

 Two-thirds of employed persons work full-time

 Employed persons are classified as either full-time or part-time workers.
 Full-time workers are those who work for 40 hours or more while part-time workers work for less than 40 hours.
 Around 65.0 percent of the total employed persons in July 2011 were full-time workers with those working for 40 to 48 hours making up a larger proportion (43.1% of the total employed) than those working more than 48 hours (21.7%).
 Parttime workers comprised 34.1 percent of the total employed.

 One in every five employed workers wants more hours of work

 Employed persons who express the desire to have additional hours of work in their present job or to have additional job, or to have a new job with longer working hours are considered underemployed.
 The number of underemployed persons was estimated at 7.1 million in July 2011.
 This represented 19.1 percent of the total employed.
 Last yearÃƒÂ¯Ã‚Â¿Ã‚Â½s estimate was 6.5 million.